 The Climate Registry is a nonprofit collaboration among North American states, provinces, territories and Native Sovereign Nations that sets consistent and transparent standards to calculate, verify and publicly report greenhouse gas emissions into a single registry.

 - Council of State and Territorial Epidemiologists (CSTE): Environmental Health Indicators: Climate Change

 CSTE has compiled 24 climate change indicators identified by the State Environmental Health Indicators Collaborative (SEHIC) that measure current vulnerability to climate variability and change, and track possible changes in health outcomes to determine the effects of climate change on state, local and regional populations.
-Resources available on the website include a local indicator guide and a template to facilitate organizing and recording data.
+Resources available on the website include a local indicator guide (PDF) and a template (XLS) to facilitate organizing and recording data.

 - Environmental Protection Agency (EPA): Climate Change

 Climate change is a problem that is affecting people and the environment.
 Greater energy efficiency and new technologies hold promise for reducing greenhouse gases and solving this global challenge.
 EPA's website provides information on climate change for communities, individuals, businesses, states, localities and governments.

 - Gateway to the United Nations System Work on Climate Change